nicolaifsf/CS3113/HW5/README.md

 P.S.
 Most important places to look for someone who is grading this would probably be under "GameState.cpp".
 Look for the functions "Movement" and "Update".

+Jumping, landing on an enemy, or getting hit by an enemy all cause sound effects

 Also I decided to go with static/dynamic entities as I was having difficulty with tile mapping.

 Cheers! =D